 How soon can I register to take the GNA exam?

 You may register for the GNA Exam as soon as you graduate.
-You will need a copy of you certificate from the school to register.
-Registration for the exam is on first come-first-served basis.
+You will need a copy of your certificate from the school to register.
+Registration for the exam is on a first-come, first-served basis.
 The date of the exam cannot be guaranteed until we receive confirmation of the date from the Red Cross.
 It is not in the school’s control.

 How do I register for the GNA exam?

 You have to come to the school with a copy of your “Certificate of Completion” from Stein, an official photo ID, and your registration and exam review fee.